-If you’re thinking about becoming an information technology security officer, then it can be highly motivating to look at some of the most recent high profile security threats, because you’ll be able to develop a solid idea of where you can apply your skills in the future.
+If you’re thinking about becoming an information technology security officer, then it can be highly motivating to look at some of the most recent high-profile security threats, because you’ll be able to develop a solid idea of where you can apply your skills in the future.

 Three Major Security Breaches from 2016

-There were literally thousands of major security breaches in 2016, affecting consumers, small businesses, government, and virtually every industry.
+There were literally thousands of major security breaches in 2016, affecting consumers, small businesses, the government, and virtually every industry.
 These are just three of the worst that we’ve seen, all of which you could help prevent by choosing to take information security training.

 In February of last year, there was a major breach of the Department of Justice’s computer network.
-Hackers were able to gain access to thousands of records, and leaked private information covering members of the Federal Bureau of Investigation, as well as the Department of Homeland Security.
-This wasn’t just trivial information, and included identifiable details like full names, job positions, personal and government email addresses, and even phone numbers.
+Hackers were able to gain access to thousands of records and leaked private information covering members of the Federal Bureau of Investigation, as well as the Department of Homeland Security.
+This wasn’t just trivial information and included identifiable details like full names, job positions, personal and government email addresses, and even phone numbers.
 The most worrying aspect of this incident was not the fact that the information was accessed, but that it took more than seven days for the US DOJ to even identify that a breach had occurred.
-A breach of this type can put agents and informant’s lives in danger.
-This is an excellent example of why information systems security school graduates are in high demand, and will continue to be for as long as there’s data to protect.
+A breach of this type can put agents’ and informants’ lives in danger.
+This is an excellent example of why information systems security school graduates are in high demand and will continue to be for as long as there’s data to protect.

 If you’re interested in computers, then there’s a high chance that you’re subscribed to one or more cloud file storage services.
 The cloud has provided new opportunities to offer intelligent services to businesses and consumers, but because cloud technologies continually run over the vulnerable public internet, there is a high level of risk for systems that aren’t adequately protected.
-Dropbox, one of the leading cloud storage companies, was victim of a breach where almost 70 million customer usernames and passwords were compromised.
+Dropbox, one of the leading cloud storage companies, was the victim of a breach where almost 70 million customer usernames and passwords were compromised.
 The company responded by advising users to change their credentials, and likely implemented new security measures and policies, behind the scenes.

 Everyone is at Risk